Why Automate This?

 - Validation rules too strict: Check which rule is generating the most flags.
 Common culprits: vendor name matching (names differ slightly between document and master data), date format expectations, or amount ranges set too narrow for the actual data.

-- Vendor name normalization: Add a normalization step to your SOP:
+- Vendor name normalization: Add a normalization step to your AOP:

 "Trim whitespace, remove punctuation, and convert to title case before looking up the vendor name."This handles “ACME CORP.”, “Acme Corp”, and “Acme Corp.” as the same vendor.